 Flight Record

-Record of flight-specific information such as aircraft model, duration, maximum speed and altitude.
+This table contains flight-specific information such as aircraft model, duration, maximum speed, and altitude.

 Plan